-9.9.1 Additional Difficulty Bonus (or Super Bonus)
+9.9.1 Super Bonus (SB)

-Athlete may also declare one extra combination between two elements valued 1.0.
-Combination is evaluated based on same minimum requirements as regular combination bonus.
+The athlete may also state one combination between two elements rated 1.0 and declare it as a Super Bonus.
+The combination is evaluated according to the same minimum requirements as the regular combination bonus.

-Combining two high level moves is rewarded with 1.0 points for the combination plus 1.0 for the additional difficulty (2.0 points in total).
+The combination of two high-level moves is awarded 1.0 points for the combination plus 1.0 for the additional difficulty (2.0 points in total).
 This additional bonus can only be received once.
-This type of Bonus applies only to the following competitive categories: Senior Women, Senior Men, Senior Doubles, Master +50.
+This type of bonus only applies to the following Competitive categories: Senior Women, Senior Men, Senior Doubles, Master +50.